 Style: shinogi zukuri

-Boshi: there is a wide straight yakiba; the tip is komaru and there is a return.
+Boshi: small midarekomi; there is a round point and a return.

 Horimono: on the omote and ura there are bo-hi carved through the nakago.